Working with Layers

 Notice that guide lines have another way to be locked or unlocked using the View > Guides menu.

 Each layer has a color associated with it.
-It is used to establish the relation between a layer and items in this layer.
+It is used to establish the relationship between a layer and items in this layer.
 Once you select an object on the canvas, its boundary or path has the same color as the layer it belongs to.
 This color doesn't affect your design.

 In the Layers panel, the color of each layer is shown as a vertical color bar to the right from the check box.